loopbackio/loopback-connector-soap/README.md

 The LoopBack command-line tool includes a command to generate (discover) models based on SOAP web service.
 Use this command, `lb soap` to automatically create a set of models based on a SOAP service WSDL file.
 For more information, see [SOAP generator](http://loopback.io/doc/en/lb3/SOAP-generator.html).

+**This command is the easiest way to create a LoopBack API backed by a SOAP web service.**

 ## Creating a data source

-Use the [Data source generator](http://loopback.io/doc/en/lb2/Data-source-generator.html) to add a SOAP data source to your application.
+Use the [data source generator](http://loopback.io/doc/en/lb2/Data-source-generator.html) to add a SOAP data source to your application.

 With the API Connect toolkit: